ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 Note that in the sample above a time-out of 5 seconds was specified.
 While you can ask RavenDB to wait indefinitely long until there are non-stale results, this should only be used in unit-testing, and never in a real-world application, unless you are 100% sure you understand the implications and it is what you actually demand.

+{WARNING:Important}
+Using `WaitForNonStaleResultsAsOfNow`, will cause the loss of caching capability. `WaitForNonStaleResultsAsOfNow` adds a `DateTime.Now` to the query which causes the query to always be a new query.
+{WARNING/}

 ## Setting cut-off point

 A better approach to make sure you are working with non-stale results is to use a cut-off point and tell the server to use that as the point the database should index to: